Denney's Influence at Rainham Hall

 " ...Anthony Denney, whose name stands among decorators like Fabergé among jewellers..."

-His other projects included designing the interior of at least two yachts and the ‘G Plan gallery’ in Hanover Square, London, which was a showroom for the G Plan company’s furniture ranges.
-Denney collected modern art, and supported up-and-coming artist of the time.
-He built up an impressive modern art collection, including works by Burri, Dubuffet, Fontana, Appel, and Imai.
+His other projects included designing the interior of at least two yachts and the ‘G Plan gallery’ furniture showroom in Hanover Square, London.
+Denney was also a prolific collector, building up an impressive modern art collection, including works by Burri, Dubuffet, Fontana, Appel, and Imai.

 Denney at Rainham Hall